productivity

 Examples:

-• Resource key: team-status → Team status update
+• Snippet key: team-status → Team status update

-Remember: Resource keys are simple identifiers (letters, numbers, underscores) - no semicolons, colons, or special characters needed.
+Remember: Snippet keys are simple identifiers (letters, numbers, underscores) — no semicolons, colons, or special characters needed in the key itself.
+You configure the prefix character (;, /, etc.) separately in Lightning Assist.

 Good: "Customer Support - Refund Request" Bad: "refund"